Kapendev/parin/README.md

 3. Go to itch.io and create a new project.

-4. Under "Kind of project", choose "HTML".
+4. Under "Kind of project", choose "HTML."

 5. Upload the ZIP file.

-6. Enable the option "This file will be played in the browser".
+6. Enable the option "This file will be played in the browser."

 7. Save the changes.